-Trade payables and receivables accounted for in the Company's balance sheet should be settled within a period shorter than three months, therefore it is deemed that their fair value equals to their carrying amount.
-Interest rate on the loans granted and received by the Company, as well as on finance lease payables, is subject to repricing at least every six months, therefore it is deemed that their fair value equals their carrying amount.
-The Company is not able to establish a fair value of available-for-sale investments as these investments have not been traded in the active market.
+Trade payables and receivables accounted for in the Company's balance sheet should be settled within a period shorter than three months, therefore, it is deemed that their fair value equals to their carrying amount.
+Interest rate on the loans granted and received by the Company, as well as on finance lease payables, is subject to repricing at least every six months, therefore, it is deemed that their fair value equals their carrying amount.
+The Company is not able to establish a fair value of available-for-sale financial assets as these investments have not been traded in the active market.
 Due to that reason available-for-sale investments are stated at cost less estimated impairment.

-4. Critical Accounting Estimates, and Judgements in Applying Accounting Policies
+4. Critical accounting estimates, and judgements in applying accounting policies